Kristin Hersh: Personal life

-Hersh was married to her former manager Billy O'Connell for 25 years until they divorced in 2013.
-She has four sons.
+Hersh was married to her former manager Billy O'Connell for 25 years and they divorced in 2013.
+They have four sons.
 As of 2020, she is engaged to former Throwing Muses bassist Fred Abong.

 Hersh has talked openly about her bouts with mental illness and its role in her musical process.
 When she was 16, she was struck by a car while riding her bicycle, suffering a double concussion that affected the way she heard sounds.
-She described it as hearing ambient sounds continuously and "...the sounds would alter their sonic vocabulary until I was hearing syllables, and drums.
-And then all these words would come".
-She's stated that hearing "pieces of songs" in her mind compelled her to take the pieces apart and craft songs from them.
-She also claims that she doesn't remember writing her early songs—that "they wrote her".
+She described it as hearing ambient sounds continuously and "the sounds would alter their sonic vocabulary until I was hearing syllables, and drums... then all these words would come".
+She has said that hearing "pieces of songs" in her mind compelled her to take the pieces apart and craft songs from them.
+She claims that she doesn't remember writing her early songs—that "they wrote her".

-She has had more than one diagnosis (and misdiagnoses) for her condition, including schizophrenic disorder, bipolar disorder, and most recently post-traumatic and dissociative disorders, which she says have been successfully treated with eye movement desensitization and reprocessing (EMDR) therapy.

 Hersh has synesthesia; she sees musical chords in colors.

+She has had more than one diagnosis (and misdiagnoses) for her condition including schizophrenia, bipolar disorder, and most recently post-traumatic and dissociative disorders, which she says have been successfully treated with eye movement desensitization and reprocessing (EMDR) therapy.